 - Oil-rubbed bronze spray paint (Amazon)

 - Old light fixture

-We started by finding and shutting off the circuit breaker in the electrical panel, so that we could safely remove the light fixture.
+We started by finding and shutting off the circuit breaker in the electrical panel so that we could safely remove the light fixture.
 Once the power in the bathroom was off, the light fixture was ready to be taken down.
-The actual removal was very quick and painless.
+The actual removal was easy – it only took about 5 minutes.

 The metal on the fixture had a matte finish, and looked like it would probably take paint well.
 We didn’t bother sanding or doing any other prep besides wiping it down to get it nice and clean.
 Two coats of spray paint later, the light looked brand new!

 To achieve the farmhouse look I was going for, I decided to replace the frosted glass shades with mason jars.
 We used quart sized jars, but depending on the light bulbs you plan to use, pint sized jars would work too!
 This step was actually pretty quick, and easier than you might think.
 The only thing that needed to be done was drilling a hole in the lid.

 To keep the process as simple as possible, we made the hole in the lid the same size as the old shade.
 This way, we could reuse the original lock ring.
 The hole in the lid needed to be exactly in the middle, so we used a Sharpie to mark the center before drilling.

 Next, we measured the inside diameter of the old shade, and used the appropriate size of drill bit (1 5/8″ Bi-metal hole saw (Amazon)).
 To make the lid easy to hold, we assembled the jar with the lid screwed on tightly.
 This way, I could hold onto the whole jar while Mike drilled.

 Each lid only took about 30 seconds of actual drilling, so the whole drilling process only took about 5 minutes from start to finish.

 Once the holes were drilled, it was time to put it all together!